-Michael Avenatti, Stormy Daniels’ lawyer, locks Twitter account
+Michael Avenatti, Stormy Daniels’ lawyer, locks Twitter account, then unlocks it

 Mr. Avenatti has about 503,000 Twitter followers.

-He’s apparently lowering his profile in other ways.
+He had been apparently lowering his profile in other ways.

 After appearing on numerous occasions, often several times a day, on CNN and MSNBC, Fox News reported Wednesday evening that he had been totally absent from the two networks for almost two days, this absence coming in the wake of a $10 million judgment against his legal firm.